Here are a few tips for when you take your new Havanese puppy home!

 - Conditioner inside the ears may cause dirt to accumulate and result in ear infections so be careful not to get the conditioner in the ears.
 Blow-dry the coat completely.
 Even a little dampness can cause knots to form.

 - There are many causes for tear staining, but if you allow the hair at the corners of the eye to grow out fully, the staining may stop once the hair is long enough to lay flat.
 When the hair is cut, it will continually grow up and into the eyes to cause more tearing.
 If left alone, the hair will eventually fall downward and away from the eye.
-You may use KY Jelly during the growth stage to keep the hair out of the eyes.
+You may use KY Jelly or Vaseline during the growth stage to keep the hair out of the eyes.
 Sometimes an alkaline system can cause staining so putting about 1/2 tsp of cider vinegar in or on a treat or food each day may help.

 - Teething is another cause of tear staining and you may find the staining stops when the dog reaches eighteen months and all their teeth have come in.

-- When your puppy is about five to six months of age start watching the teeth closely.
+- When your puppy is about six months of age start watching the teeth closely.
 Sometimes toy breeds have a tendency to retain teeth, which means that the adult teeth grow beside the baby teeth, rather than under them, thus they do not push the baby teeth out.
 Since this can cause the bite to go off or the adult tooth to rot you will need to have the puppy teeth removed.
 Most of the time this only happens to the canine teeth.
 Your vet will be able to tell.
 If the tooth (teeth) need(s) to be removed, you may be able to have this done at the same time as neutering or spay thus avoiding unnecessary anesthesia.
 Be sure that the puppy has very hard Kong type toys or bones to chew on.
 I like using the deer antlers.

 - Some puppies will eat their own feces or feces from rabbits or raccoons if they have access to it.
 After your dog has gone to the bathroom clean up immediately.
 This also helps prevent parasites.
 There are many theories about why dogs do this, but no one knows for sure.
 My opinion is that it is a natural instinct to keep the den clean and, believe it or not, dogs like the smell.